-(d) Any communication that states or implies the client does not have to pay a fee if there is no recovery shall also disclose that the client may be liable for costs.
-This provision does not apply to communications that only state that contingent or percentage fee arrangements are available, or that only state the initial consultation is free.
+[3A] Any communication that states or implies the client does not have to pay a fee if there is no recovery must also disclose that the client may be liable for costs or the adverse party’s attorney fees if ordered by a court.
+This provision does not apply to communications that state only that contingent or percentage fee arrangements are available, or that state only that the initial consultation is free.

 It is professional misconduct for a lawyer to engage in conduct involving dishonesty, fraud, deceit or misrepresentation.
 Rule 8.4(c).
 See also Rule 8.4(e) for the prohibition against statingor implying an ability to improperly influence a government agency or official or to achieve results by means that violate the Rules of Professional Conduct or other law.